pietervdvn/MapComplete/Docs/Layers/climbing.md

-The question is  *Is traditional climbing possible here (using own gear e.g. chocks)?*
+The question is  *Is traditional climbing possible here?*